Fraudulent License & ID Cancellation, Suspension and Revocation

 These situations often arise during the Temporary Visitor Driver's License (TVDL) application process.
 Facial recognition technology has allowed the Secretary of State to identify an increasingly high percentage of these cases.
 Our attorneys have extensive experience resolving Secretary of State fraud cases and guiding clients through the TVDL process from start to finish.
 Not only are we able to appear with our clients at the Secretary of State Police, but we also represent clients at administrative hearings for driving relief.

-The lawyers at The Davis Law Group, P.C. provide high quality legal representation to those individuals suspended or revoked for fraudulent use of driver’s licenses, permits or identification cards (fake ID’s).
-If you or a loved one has received a Notice of Cancellation, Notice of Suspension or Notice of Revocation for a fraudulent offense in the making of an application, contact us to discuss your case.
+The driver's license lawyers at The Davis Law Group, P.C. provide high quality legal representation to those individuals suspended or revoked for fraudulent use of driver’s licenses, permits or identification cards (fake ID’s).
+If you or a loved one has received a Notice of Cancellation, Notice of Suspension or Notice of Revocation for a fraudulent offense in the making of an application, contact us today to discuss your case.